BFavier/satellite-images-query/README.md

-# satelite_images
+# satellite_images

-Python script to query a satelite image of a given GPS window at a given resolution
+A Python module to query a satellite image of a given GPS window at a given resolution.